No, Doordash isn't stealing your tips.

 - Start by knowing what it is and moving on.
 If the pay structure is a deal breaker for you, I get that.
 There's nothing wrong with refusing to drive for Doordash because of this.

 - Pay attention to who the offer is coming from and how many items.
 Look for orders that look like the value of the food is higher, which is more likely to have a larger tip.
-A combo meal from Burger King probably won’t have a big tip, but a larger meal from a nicer restaurant is far more likely to have a larger tip and giving you a larger payout than your guarantee.

 There are problems with Doordash and their pay model.
 But here's the thing: there are problems with all of the platforms.